auth0/auth0-alexa-authentication-sample/docs/step-by-step-install.md

 ### `A0:7` - Update POD Client Application Configuration

-On the sidebar at the right select the Clients menu, locate the entry for the client application create in step `A0:2` and click the *Settings* button available in that client entry row.
+On the sidebar at the left select the Clients menu, locate the entry for the client application create in step `A0:2` and click the *Settings* button available in that client entry row.

 Got the *Allowed Callback URLs* field and add all the redirect URL's you saved in step `AMZ:3`.
 This URL's will allow the Amazon backend to request and received tokens meant to be used agains the POD API.